YuBlum/stark-lang/README.md

 Keep in mind that non-compile-time functions with constant arguments, generates a new function every time they are used with a different constant value through out your program.
 This can lead to more 'bloated' executables, but the performance is not affected.

 ### Compile-time functions
-If a function only takes constant arguments (or no arguments at all), it don't access external non-constant data, it's private to the current [module](#Modules) and no function pointers are taken from it through out the module; it becomes a compile-time function.
-I.e. it'll be run at compile-time:
+If a function only accept constant parameters and do not access external non-constant data, it's garanteed to run at compile time.
 ```
 def comp_sum : (a, b : i32) i32 => a + b;
 def x = comp_sum(12, 4); # 16 will be computed at compile-time